Many comparison operators we know from maths:

 The same thing with an empty string:

-That’s because operands of different types are converted to a number by the assignment operator
+That’s because operands of different types are converted to a number by the equality operator

 false, becomes a zero.